 How much better for a child to encounter the concept of mountain erosion after she has stroked eroded pebbles?
 Likewise, how much better for her to read a map of a river delta long after playing in alluvial streams, or draw a lobster after catching crawdads, or study the phases of the moon after observing them, or diagram a flower after investigating many?

 In other words, we get outside because it is very educational.
 I wish I could remember who said to “make children naturalists before making them scientists” because I think on that excellent advice often.
 Right now, my children are in the naturalist stage and at their own inquisitive pace each one is becoming a scientist of whatever facet of nature fascinates him or her most.
 Charlotte said, “Nature teaches so gently, so gradually, so persistently, that [the child] is never overdone, but goes on gathering little stores of knowledge about whatever comes before him.”
 As I watch my own children investigate nature, I can confirm her insight to be true.
-Therefore, I plan to go on simply learning science through nature exploration supplemented by good books.

 - Nothing fosters patience, observation and concentration like watching bugs on leaves.
 (Plus it’s a surprisingly joy and peace-bringing activity, even for grownups.)

 - Curiosity and self-led learning grows in the wake of discovery.
 Spirited requests like “Mom, look at this through my magnifying glass!” and “Mom, can we please check out these books about salamanders?!” make my heart smile.
 As I mentioned in a previous post, the cycle of discover-and-research learning never ends.
 Curiosity quenched begets more curiosity.